Making the U.S. Open: Qualifying and Exemptions Explained

 As a true Open, the championship is open to all.
 Getting there is simple, but not easy.
 For an amateur to qualify for the U.S. Open, they need to first get their handicap down to 0.4 or lower.
 Then they’re eligible for an 18-hole local qualifier, and if they play well enough there, it’s on to a 36-hole final qualifier.
 Those who play well enough in the final qualifying advance to the field of 156 who play in the U.S. Open.

-In addition to open qualifying, the USGA also gives exemptions to players who meet certain criteria (see below for complete details).
+In addition to open qualifying, the USGA also gives exemptions to players who meet certain criteria (see below for all 25 exemption categories, including one new one for 2025).

 U.S. Open Qualifying